 “DON’T TEST ME BITCH, BECAUSE I’LL BEAT THE —” Lisa cradled her child and continued talking shit.

-“PUT THE BABY DOWN SISSSSSSSSSS,” Ameya clapped to enunciate each word, continuing in her laughter.
-She seemed to enjoy provoking people.
+“PUT THE BABY DOWN, SISSSSSSSSSS!!”
+Ameya clapped to enunciate each word, continuing her laughter.
+I could tell she enjoyed this.

-They went on like this for a good two minutes before Timaya appeared at the top of the stairs.
+They went back and forth a few seconds more before Timaya appeared at the top of the stairs.

 “I DID’NT DO IT!!!!”
 Her tiny voice struggled above the screams of her elders.
-“You’re all talking as if I did it and I didn’t do it.
-It’s all a big misunderstanding.”
+“You’re all talking as if I did it, but I didn’t!”

 Timaya ambled down the steps and stood in the middle of the room.
-For the first time in months she wore form fitting clothes; I was able to see the fullness of her belly.
+She wore form fitting clothes that offered me a glimpse of her round belly for the first time.
 She had to be at least four months along.
 How hadn’t I noticed?